George Carnegie Palmer: Palmer and Plonsky

-Starting in 1923, Palmer was a partner in the firm Palmer and Plonsky, Architects in Manhattan with architect Samuel E. Plonsky.
+Starting in 1923, Palmer was a partner in the firm Palmer and Plonsky, Architects in Manhattan, New York City with architect Samuel E. Plonsky.
 Plonsky had been an unnamed partner in both Palmer, Hornbostel and Jones and Palmer & Hornbostel, working there by the mid-1910s.
 A modern architectural historian notes, "At a time when white Anglo-Saxon Protestant men controlled virtually all of the premier architectural firms in New York, it is likely that Plonsky long remained an uncredited partner because he was a Jew of Russian-Polish heritage."
-Palmer remained with this firm until his death.

 One of Palmer and Plonsky's projects was a three-story nurses' home for the Morristown Memorial Hospital in Morristown, New Jersey in 1922.
 They also designed a seven-story garage for C. G. Taylor & Co. for the Columbus Circle District in New York City.

-Professional affiliations

-Palmer was a member of the Architectural League of New York from 1895 to 1934.
+Palmer remained with this firm until his death.

 Projects

 Following is a selected list of Palmer's projects: